manutalcual/winredock/README.md

 ### Compilation (MS Visual Studio)

+There are errors actually in the VS compilation because of some template machinery.
+Also because "using" statement.

+I have the "comunity" VS version, so I don't really know if this an issue with the code (although it compiles cleanly on Cygwin GCC) or a version problem (being too old to allow those constructions.)
+In any case, I don't have time to fix this unless there is a real
+interest: if you want to compile from Windows, file an issue (or better, as for a pull request!)

 Go to the `msvs` folder, double click on the solution file (sln) and compile whatever you want: Debug, Release.